-In 2011 Liz Griffiths registered a small business called Within Radius.
+In 2011 Liz Griffiths registered Within Radius.
 Her goal was to be part of a community where people continually strive to reduce our carbon footprint by sourcing food from within a small radius.
-The Earth Markets in Maitland have helped Liz make her dream come true.
-Liz, and her husband, John, sees the Earth Market and her business, Within Radius, is a perfect fit.
-As growers Liz and John focus on two main areas – herbs and turmeric.
-Liz sells fresh herbs at the markets as well as dried herbs (she dries her herbs when they are in abundance).
-Her turmeric ls sold fresh after harvest (from July to October) but is available all year round as a dried spice.
-Liz and John dry and grind their own turmeric.
+The Earth Markets in Maitland are the perfect venue for this.
+Within Radius focuses on two main areas – herbs and turmeric.
+Liz sells fresh herbs at the markets as well as dried herbs (when they are in abundance).
+The turmeric is sold fresh during harvest (from July to early November) but is available all year round as a dried spice.
+Liz and her husband, John Clarke, dry and grind their own turmeric.
 They dry to Indian government standards to ensure a quality product.

 To complement their range of herbs, Liz and John also grow and dry peppermint to produce a spectacular peppermint tea.
 Liz and John grow all their produce organically – although they point out that they are not certified organic growers.